Gregory DeVictor is a trivia enthusiast who loves to write articles on American nostalgia.

 Famous people back in the 1800s included Abraham Lincoln, Queen Victoria, William Gladstone, Napoleon Bonaparte, Simon Bolivar, Charles Dickens, Karl Marx, Victor Hugo, Emily Dickinson, Leo Tolstoy, Fyodor Dostoevsky, Mark Twain, Beethoven, David Livingstone, Florence Nightingale, Charles Darwin, Louis Pasteur, John D. Rockefeller, Andrew Carnegie, and Thomas Edison.

-Whether you’re a millennial, a 50-something, or a baby boomer, this article teaches you fun facts, trivia, and historical events from the 1800s.
-Find out about movies, music, famous authors and novels, heads of state, cultural figures, inventions and medical advances, famous birthdays, and other cool pop culture trends to get the right mix of questions and answers for your 1800s-themed trivia quiz.
+Whether you’re a millennial, a 50-something, or a baby boomer, this article teaches you fun facts, trivia, and history events from the 1800s.
+Find out about movies, music, famous authors and novels, heads of state, cultural figures, inventions and medical advances, political and economic news, famous birthdays, and other cool pop culture trends to get the right mix of questions and answers for your 1800s-themed trivia quiz.

 Table of Contents